 “We put them on the spot, in a humorous way,” said Gina Hunter, an associate professor who helps organize Rites of Passage.

 The event ends with awards for the best senior theses.
 (That’s another anthropology program tradition: Every graduating senior must write a publishable quality thesis paper.)

 The Rites of Passage is hardly alone.
 All across campus, Illinois State’s many departments, schools, and colleges honor graduating students in their own special ways.
 Here are just a few of them:

 The College of Fine Arts commencement ceremony has, for many years, reflected the sense of creativity and fun you’d expect from the college.
 There is typically a musical performance by students, and orchestra members have been known to play “musical accents” when one of their compatriots crosses the stage.
 Theatre graduates who studied under fight instructor and Head of Physical Acting Paul Dennhardt are “knighted” for their mastery of the sword.

 While the other five colleges have student speakers, the College of Fine Arts has always felt that its alumni could provide the best inspiration.
 Past alumni speakers have included Scandal actor Jeff Perry, celebrated artist Terry Adkins, and Emmy-winning casting director Deborah Barylski.
-The 2017 speaker is Illinois State alum Gary Cole.
+The 2018 speaker will be School of Music alumnus Germán Gutiérrez.

 Where’s the tassel?

 Construction management students from the Department of Technology always stand out while taking photos before the ceremony, because they’re usually wearing hard hats.